 The description of the subject site and its environmental context provides the basis for the assessment of impacts to follow.
 This description must include the lands adjacent to the site, not just the site itself.
-The level of detail required will vary based on the type of EIS; in all cases, however, it is recognised that lack of access to adjacent lands may result in less detailed information.
-For a Detailed EIS, the description should include a brief introductory overview that establishes the environmental setting for the proposed project relative to any known significant natural heritage features on or adjacent to the site, followed by more detailed discussions of the various environmental components as outlined in Sections 3.2.2 through 3.2.6 below.
-A map that clearly illustrates the key features associated with the site will be required to accompany every EIS (see Section 3.2.1 below for more details).
-The use of photographs to illustrate and accompany the EIS (whether Scoped or Detailed) is also encouraged.
+The level of detail required will vary based on the type of EIS; in all cases, however, it is recognized that lack of access to adjacent lands may result in less detailed information.
+For a Detailed EIS, the description should include a brief introductory overview that establishes the environmental setting for the proposed project relative to any known natural heritage features on or adjacent to the site, followed by more detailed discussions of the various environmental components as outlined in Sections 3.2.2 through 3.2.6 below.
+A map that clearly illustrates the key features associated with the site will be required to accompany every EIS.
+See Section 3.2.1 below for more details.
+The use of photographs to illustrate and accompany the EIS is also encouraged.

 The EIS must provide a descriptive summary of each natural heritage feature known to be present on, or adjacent to, the site.
-This may require information in agency documents (e.g., wetland assessments at the MNR district office in Kemptville, NESS or UNAEES reports at City Hall); see Table 1 below for guidance on which agency to contact for background information.
-The summary must discuss the value(s) assigned to the feature, clearly identify aspects of the feature that contribute to its significance, and assess the sensitivity of the feature to the proposed development.
+This may require information in agency documents: e.g., Natural Environment Systems Strategy (NESS) reports or Urban Natural Areas Environmental Evaluation Study (UNAEES) reports available from the City.
+See Table 1 below for guidance on which agency to contact for background information.
+The summary must:

+- Discuss the value(s) assigned to the feature; - Clearly identify aspects of the feature that contribute to its significance; - Assess the sensitivity of the feature to the proposed development; and, - Consider the potential implications of climate change on the feature and its value(s) and what that means for the proposed development.

 Refer to Appendix 5 for information on the basic values and functions associated with each type of natural heritage feature.
 This information is critical to the assessment of impacts.
 EIS reports that fail to present clearly this information will be considered incomplete.